falkirks/TeamShog/README.md

 ### IRC
 We now have a private IRC channel.
 It is at **#teamshog** on **irc.freenode.net**.
 There is a robot (hubot) called chiphog who will make your life that much better, but he will hog all the chips. **If you can't join you will need to create an issue requesting your IRC username is invited.**

+### Automatic Deployment
+Code will be automatically deployed to a public Heroku instance whenever a commit is pushed.
+If you want things to not be visible in the deployment, I think you can change the file permissions.

+http://koding-hackathon.herokuapp.com (Not finished, file permissions are broken)

 ### Team members (in order of joining)

 | Username | First Name |  Languages | Bio (short) | Role | Timezone | Email (or other contact) |